mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022/TravellerCore.md

 ## Older Ships

 Many ships serve for decades or even centuries before being scrapped.
 Travellers and free traders are often forced by necessity to purchase outdated and damaged vessels instead of new and pristine ships.
-Travellers purchasing an outdated ship may do so by rolling on the Outdated Ships table.
-Older ships will have a number of 'quirks' that may affect their operation, rolled for on the Spacecraft Quirks table.
+Travellers purchasing an outdated ship may do so by rolling on the [[#Outdated Ships]] table.
+Older ships will have a number of 'quirks' that may affect their operation, rolled for on the [[#Spacecraft Quirks]] table.

+### SCOUT/COURIER

 **DECKPLAN LEGEND:**